Jaemin-Wang/PBF-Processing-Condition-Predictor/README.md

 ## Usage

-To run the program, input material properties of powder and etc. (See pbf_rd_pred manual file)
+To run the program, input material properties of powder and etc. (See "pbf_rd_pred manual.pptx" file)

 Expected output: process parameters